Going Lightweight: How To Shave Weight off Your Pack for Safer and Easier Hiking

 Some folks are hiking with trekking hammocks (you can't just take your regular garden hammock!), but I can’t convince myself to ever using it.

 First of all – they work only in the appropriate area.
 No trees – no hammock.
+I really love to hike in exposed, big open spaces - like Scotland or Norway, so I might have troubles finding trees.

 Also, I can’t see myself being comfortable on it.
 I have visions of myself flipping with the whole thing when trying to change position or getting in.